 This climbing backpack is designed to carry your stuff from the car to the cliff and is not meant to leave the ground.
 If you have a short approach and are heading to a sport crag, any old backpack might work.
 However, if your approach is longer, if you want to maximize your ability to do some serious projecting, or, particularly, if you’re climbing trad, it’s worth finding a climbing-specific pack.
 Panel-loading packs, or those with side zips, are ideal for cragging, since they allow easy access to your belongings.
 In terms of size, a 40L pack is the bare minimum you’ll want to carry all your gear.

 This is one of the more technical and costly categories, because weight and durability are both primary concerns.
 Many alpine bags are made with some iteration of ultra-high-molecular-weight polyethylene (UHMWPE) fibers (Spectra and Dyneema are both types of UHMWPE) but, despite what marketing teams will tell you, many worthy alpine bags do not come from UHMWPE’s hallowed fibers.
-(Both of Climbing’s top picks are primarily made with other materials.)
+(Climbing’s top pick is made with other materials.)
 Generally speaking, nylon is a better alpine-pack fabric than polyester due to its superior strength-to-weight ratio, and ripstop, Robic Nylon, and Nylon 6,6 are all stronger than traditional nylon.

 While shopping for an alpine bag, take note of how strippable its features are, how high the pack sits on your waist (could you grab a quickdraw off your harness in a hurry?), how durable the fabric feels, and how thick its shoulder straps are (lots of padding will make the approach more comfortable, but limit overhead arm mobility while climbing).